gyakoo/cpoly/README.md

   // Return 1 if point x,y is inside the triangle given by x0,y0 .. x1,y1 .. x2,y2
   int cpoly_point_in_triangle(float x, float y, float x0, float y0, float x1, float y1, float x2, float y2);

+    // calculates the bounding polygons for a set of circle points (x,y,radius)...using marching squares algorithm with no interpolation
+  // sqside is the side of the square
+  // returns number of polygons created.
+See NOTES for how to get the results. int cpoly_marchingsq_nointerp(void* pts, int npts, int stride, float sqside);

+  // triangulate by Ear Clipping method int cpoly_triangulate_EC(void* pts, int npts, int stride, void* reserved);

+  // Hertel-Mehlhorn partition algorithm.
+Produces int cpoly_partition_HM(void* pts, int npts, int stride);

   // returns 1 if segment intersects polygon. returns optionally in ix,iy the closest intersection point
   // edge is the edge index in the polygon assuming they're consecutive (edge = start_vertex)